Modern slavery statement

 In order to monitor the effectiveness of the steps we have taken to stop slavery and trafficking taking place in our business and supply chains, we will use the following performance indicators for the financial year ahead:

-- We will ensure that we continue to refresh and revise our Anti-Slavery and Human Trafficking clauses in our contracts with our suppliers.
+- We will ensure that we have terms and conditions in place with our co-manufacturing partners.

-As referenced in this statement, we will monitor the need for further action to be taken and other key performance indicators to be implemented as we continue our risk assessment and due diligence activities and get responses from our key suppliers.
+As referenced in this statement, we will monitor the need for further action to be taken and other key performance indicators to be implemented as we continue our risk assessment and due diligence activities.

-This statement has been approved by the Weetabix board of directors who will review and update it annually.
+This statement has been approved by the Weetabix board of directors who review this statement and update it annually.

 Signed on behalf of the Board of Directors by Sally Abbott